A shoutout to the RNLI

 More than 600 RNLI volunteers have died during service

-Since the founding of the RNLI in 1824, over 600 people, the vast majority of which were working for free, have lost their lives in the attempt to save others.
+Since the founding of the RNLI in 1824, over 600 people, the vast majority of which were working for free, have lost their lives in an attempt to save others.
 Most of these deaths happened during the kind of weather that sinks ships, but this is exactly the kind of weather they know they’ll have to brave to save others.

 The RNLI has saved close to 150,000 lives